Captain Nemo

 Nemo is a mysterious figure.
-Though originally of unknown nationality, he is later described as the son of an Indian raja.
+Though of unknown nationality in the first book, he is described as the son of an Indian raja in the second book.
 A scientific visionary, he roams the depths of the seas in his submarine, the Nautilus, which was assembled from parts manufactured in several different countries, then shipped to a cover address.
-The captain is consumed by a hunger for vengeance and hatred of imperialism; the British Empire is ultimately revealed as his main antagonist.
+The captain is consumed by a hunger for vengeance and hatred of imperialism; Verne included references to anti-imperialist uprisings, including the Kościuszko Uprising and Indian Rebellion of 1857, in the various backstories of Nemo.

-Nemo has appeared in various film adaptations of Verne's novels, where he has been portrayed by such celebrated actors as James Mason, Herbert Lom, Patrick Stewart, Naseeruddin Shah, Ben Cross, and Michael Caine.
+Nemo has appeared in various film adaptations of Verne's novels, where he has been portrayed by actors such as James Mason, Herbert Lom, Patrick Stewart, Naseeruddin Shah, Ben Cross, Omar Sharif and Michael Caine.
 He has also been appropriated by other authors for their own novels, including Alan Moore and Kevin O'Neill's The League of Extraordinary Gentlemen, Philip José Farmer's The Other Log of Phileas Fogg, Kevin J. Anderson's Captain Nemo: The Fantastic History of a Dark Genius, Thomas F. Monteleone's The Secret Sea and Howard Rodman's The Great Eastern.

 Etymology

 Nemo is Latin for 'no one' or 'nobody'.
 Nemo is itself the Latin translation of Ancient Greek Outis 'Nobody', the pseudonym adopted by the sea-faring hero Odysseus in Greek mythology to outwit the Cyclops Polyphemus.
-This appears to be the intended meaning, since in The Mysterious Island, when Cyrus Harding addresses him as Captain Nemo, the latter replies, "I have no name!"
+This appears to be the intended meaning, since in The Mysterious Island, when Cyrus Smith addresses him as Captain Nemo, the latter replies, "I have no name!"

 Fictional character biography

 Chief among the few details of Nemo's history given in Twenty Thousand Leagues Under the Seas are his hatred of imperialism and his grief over the loss of his loved ones in years past.

+In Twenty Thousand Leagues Under the Seas, Captain Nemo is not described as an Indian yet; in fact, his nationality is unknown.
+This was a result of an argument between the author and the publisher on this subject.
+Verne's original intention was to make Nemo a Pole, a participant of the January Uprising against the occupation of Poland by the Russian Empire, and it was planned that Nemo would sink Russian warships.
+However the publisher, Pierre-Jules Hetzel, strongly objected to this for fear of losing the lucrative Russian book market—the book would be banned by Russian censorship.
+In addition, Hetzel felt that the book would undermine French-Russian relations.